Struggle for Hindu Existence

 *Hindu Rights to Survive with Dignity & Sovereignty *Join Hindu Freedom Movement to make Bharat Hindu Rashtra within this lifetime *Jai Shri Ram *Jayatu Jayatu Hindu Rashtram *Editor: Upananda Brahmachari.

-Boycott Lenskart if they do not withdraw the anti-Hindu dress code for employees.
+Boycott Lenskart if they do not withdraw the anti-Hindu dress code for staff; Apology after backlash.

 Lenskart Faces Backlash Over Reported ‘Anti-Hindu’ Dress Code Guidelines.